Nelson Canlas

 Nelson Canlas is a Filipino journalist, television news anchor, podcaster, and author.
-He is a Senior News Correspondent for GMA Integrated News, the news division of GMA Network.
+He is a Senior News Correspondent for GMA News, the news division of GMA Network.
 Canlas is an anchor for the network's entertainment news segment, "Chika Minute", on the flagship news program 24 Oras and its weekend edition.

 Canlas hosts the GMA News and Public Affairs podcast, Updated with Nelson Canlas, which was launched in 2022.
 In 2025, he authored his first children's book, Si Migoy, Ang Batang Tausug.

 Early life and education

 Canlas is the eldest son in his family.
 His mother is an OFW, and his younger siblings have resided in the United States since he was 17.

 Canlas initially enrolled in marketing and later studied computer programming for two years at De La Salle University.
 He eventually pursued a degree in journalism.

 Career

 GMA Network

 Canlas is a Senior News Correspondent at GMA Network.
 He first anchored the "Chika Minute" segment on 24 Oras on May 4, 2011, substituting for then-main anchor Pia Guanio.
 He later became a regular anchor for the segment on 24 Oras Weekend.